grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 performance graphs in total.
 Let’s look at a few of them together.

 Here’s the performance of adding a random value to a sorted list.
-I’m comparing `SortedContainers`_ with other competing implementations.
+I’m comparing `Sorted Containers`_ with other competing implementations.

 Notice the axes are log-log.
 So if performance differs by major tick marks then one is actually ten times faster than the other.

-We see here that `SortedContainers`_ is in fact about ten times faster than blist when it comes to adding random values to a sorted list.
+We see here that `Sorted Containers`_ is in fact about ten times faster than blist when it comes to adding random values to a sorted list.
 Notice also Raymond’s recipe is just a list and that displays order n-squared runtime complexity.
 That’s why it curves upwards.

-Of all the sorted collections libraries, `SortedContainers`_ is also fastest at initialization.
+Of all the sorted collections libraries, `Sorted Containers`_ is also fastest at initialization.
 We’ll look at why soon.

-`SortedContainers`_ is not always fastest.
+`Sorted Containers`_ is not always fastest.
 But notice here the performance improves with scale.
 You can see it there in blue.
 It starts in the middle of the pack and has a lesser slope than competitors.

-In short, `SortedContainers`_ is kind of like a `B-tree`_ implementation.
+In short, `Sorted Containers`_ is kind of like a `B-tree`_ implementation.
 That means you can configure the the fan-out of nodes in the tree.
 We call that the load parameter and there are extensive performance graphs of three different `load parameters`_.